State Law Guide · Updated January 2026

 Your Cancellation Rights

-Once you submit a cancellation request, the dealer or administrator has 45 days to process your refund.
+Once you submit your request, the dealer or administrator has 45 days to respond.
 Failure to comply may result in Actual damages plus potential punitive damages.

 Special Wisconsin Provision